 Real-time multimodal Interaction in Consumer Products

-New consumer tools will merge speech, vision, and contextual awareness in the moment.
+New ai tools will merge speech, vision, and contextual awareness in the moment.
 Think customer support agents that can pick up tone and facial cues, AR devices that overlay instant instructions, or apps that can translate live conversations with context capture.
 This innovation brings AI a step closer to human levels of natural conversation and redefines customer interaction.

 Multi-modal Agents and Embodied AIs